dogeystamp/pyinstantref/README.md

 This is a Python rewrite of Gilles Castel's [Instant Reference](https://github.com/gillescastel/instant-reference) tool.
 (I was not a fan of needing NPM rather than the system package manager to install some dependencies.)

-pyinstantref allows you to copy a link to a specific page in a PDF with a single keybind in Zathura.
+pyinstantref allows you to copy a link to a specific page or header in a PDF with a single keybind in Zathura.
 You can then paste this reference in your notes and other documents.

 For now, it only works with my own [templates](https://github.com/dogeystamp/typst-templates) for [Typst](https://github.com/typst/typst),